Kazade/simulant-engine/documentation/engine_structure.md

 render sequence the pipeline runs.
 The RenderSequence class manages Pipelines and is responsible for processing them in order.

 The Render System is structured in this way for flexibility.
-Imageine for a second that you are writing a game and you want to show the CCTV camera in the next room on an in-game TV monitor.
+Imagine for a second that you are writing a game and you want to show the CCTV camera in the next room on an in-game TV monitor.
 You could do this by creating a Camera representing the view of the CCTV camera, and then add a Pipeline that uses this Camera's ID, but outputs to the